AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Offset/NotOffset mode
 =====================

-AlphaPhase1.1 can be run in an *Offset* mode or a *NotOffset* mode.
+|ap| can be run in an *Offset* mode or a *NotOffset* mode.
 The *NotOffset* mode means that the cores start at the first SNP.
 The *Offset* mode is designed to create overlaps between cores therefore the start of the first core is shifted 50% of its length (i.e. if the core length is 100, then the first core starts at SNP 51).
 First running the program in *NotOffset* phases several cores, then running the program in *Offset* mode moves the start of the cores to halfway along the first core, thereby creating 50% overlaps between cores for the *NotOffset* mode and the *Offset* mode.

 Examples
 ========